 There are a few reasons why coyotes choose to swim.
-One reason is that they swim to hunt.
-The population of the coyote is very high in North America.
-Due to competition from food from other coyotes and other animals, they need to hunt whatever food is available.
+One reason is that they float to hunt.
+The population of coyotes is very high in North America.
+Due to competition for food from other coyotes and animals, they must pursue whatever food is available.

 Today, coyotes occupy most of the North American Continent.
 This has led to changes in the diet of the coyotes.
-As far back as the 1700s, coyotes were rapidly expanding their habitat across North America.
+As far back as the 1700s, coyotes rapidly expanded their habitat across North America.

-Today, coyotes are found in an increasing number of cities in the United States and Canada inland and coastal areas.
+Today, coyotes are found in many cities in the United States and Canada inland and coastal areas.
 This has led to coyotes adapting to prey on animals and fish found around ponds, lakes, rivers, and streams.

-Due to their vast population, coyotes will eat whatever food source is available to them.
+Due to their vast population, coyotes will eat whatever food source is available.
 Coyotes are highly versatile in their choice but are primarily carnivores.
 90% of a coyote’s diet consists of meat.

 Coyotes swim after young water birds while looking for fish and amphibians to feed on.
 Coyotes do not regularly go after these as their primary food source, but when food is short, these can make up a large portion of their diet.

-Coyotes have a wide area of hunting, and water will not hinder them from crossing to another side searching for prey.
+Coyotes have a wide area for hunting, and water will not hinder them from crossing to another side to search for prey.
 Coyotes will swim to the other side and continue their hunt.

 Coyotes will also swim to escape from predators.
 Common predators that feed on coyotes include bears, cougars, wolves, mountain lions, eagles, and other coyotes.

-In the wild, coyotes encounter fierce competition, parasites, and habitat loss, which leads to population control.
+Coyotes encounter fierce competition, parasites, and habitat loss in the wild, leading to population control.
 Humans also pose a threat to coyotes in the hunt for their skins.
-When a predator attacks a coyote, they will run away.
+When a predator attacks a coyote, it will run away.
 If they encounter a river or a lake, they will swim across to try and escape.